-Here's a quick tour of the educational technology landscape, as viewed from various ed-tech trade shows
+Here’s a quick tour of the ed-tech landscape.

 The editors of eSchool Media have logged thousands of miles covering various ed-tech trade shows since the start of the year, from Florida and Texas to Washington, D.C.

 We’ve spent time at the Florida Educational Technology Conference in Orlando, the Texas Computer Education Association conference in Austin, the American Association of School Administrators’ National Conference on Education in Houston, and the Consortium for School Networking’s K-12 Technology Leadership Conference in the nation’s capital, among other shows.

 Here’s a roundup of what we’ve seen and heard.
 (To learn more about each topic, click the corresponding headline.)

 Software designed for touch-screen tablets, and new programs for teaching reading and math, were among the many products unveiled at recent ed-tech conferences.
 Some curriculum software providers also highlighted new research to support the efficacy of their products.

 Companies aim to help schools create digital learning environments